Eurydia/notes-on-clean-programming-language/content/_index.md

 ## Functions

-### Defining A Function
+### Function Definitions

-A function definition consists of, at least, one implementation, and a control implementation may be written as follows:
+A function definition consists of, at least, one implementation, and a control implementation may be written as follows.

 ```
 // Language: Clean

 functionA parameter = expression
 ```